-May 13, 2016 - Presumpscot River Field Trip for Westbrook High School Seniors
+May 18-19, 2017 - Presumpscot River Field Trip for Westbrook High School Seniors

-A City staff member participated in one day of a two day field trip for Westbrook High School seniors.
+A City staff member participated in a two day field trip for Westbrook High School seniors.
 Students were transported to Standish to conduct an array of water quality tests including pH, conductivity, BOD and a macro invertebrate study on Presumpscot River water as it leaves Sebago Lake.
 Those same students then repeated the tests on the river as it flows behind Riverbank Park in downtown Westbrook.
 Students compared the results and discussed what their findings represented in terms of water quality along the river.

-February 2016 - Present - Weekly Environmental Education at the My Place Teen Center

-A City staff member has been conducting weekly 1 hour environmental education activities at the My Place Teen Center.
-The original intent of the project was to focus on the issue of cigarette butt litter in the downtown area and its impact on water quality.
-Due to the nature of participation at the Teen Center (inconsistent attendance by individuals and the unexpectedly young age of participants) the activities have shifted to largely single day activities rather than a long range project.
-Activities have included, water quality testing on the Presumpscot River, cigarette butt litter mapping, watershed modeling, environmentally focused games, a nonpoint source pollution scavenger hunt, etc. The City plans to continue this partnership as it provides education and connection to a population that is difficult to reach through other methods of outreach.
+February 2016 - Present - Weekly Environmental Education at the My Place Teen Center the Teen Center (inconsistent attendance by individuals and the unexpectedly young age of participants) the activities have shifted to largely single day activities rather than a long range project.
+Activities have included, water quality testing on the Presumpscot River, cigarette butt litter mapping, watershed modeling, environmentally focused games and experiments, a nonpoint source pollution scavenger hunt, etc. The City plans to continue this partnership as it provides education and connection to a population that is difficult to reach through other methods of outreach.